Would you like to know how I’ve set the direction for my personal development in the new year?

-5. What would be the message you would like to send to others and to yourself in this period?
+5. What message would you like to send to others and yourself in this period?

-1. What will be the main advantages you will have by reaching your goals by December the 31st?
+1. What will be the main advantages you will have by reaching your goals by December 31st?
 The main 4 things.
-Write down what will you get for each of them.
+Write down what you will get for each of them.
 Commit to them.

 2. What’s the first step you’d like to take?
 How can you measure it?

-3. How can you improve your evaluation and planning right now by getting aware of this?
+3. How can you improve your evaluation and planning by becoming aware of this?

 V. Get monitoring

-Make a monitoring for each month of your year, at the end:
+Make monitoring for each month of your year in the end:

-1. What were the main 3 positive aspects, what were the main negative aspects.?
+1. What were the main 3 positive aspects, and what were the primary negative aspects.?

 2. What was their field and level of implication?

 3. What motivated you to act that way?